tummfm/chemtrain/docs/chemtrain-deploy/mace_foundation_models.md

   -in simulation.lmp
 ```

-With the packaged layout, PJRT and CUDA FFI providers are found beside the
+The packaged installation finds its runtime backend and extensions
-loaded `libconnector.so`.
-Set `JCN_PJRT_PATH` only to select one alternate
+automatically.
+Set `JCN_PJRT_PATH` only when the runtime backend is installed
-`pjrt/` directory.
-Set `JCN_FFI_PATH` to a colon-separated ordered list only
+elsewhere.
+Set `JCN_FFI_PATH` only when extensions are installed elsewhere.
+It
-when providers are installed outside the adjacent `ffi/` directory.
+accepts an ordered, colon-separated list of directories.

 The runtime selects one visible GPU per local MPI rank. `OMP_NUM_THREADS=1`
 avoids CPU thread oversubscription when MPI and OpenMP are both active.